Owens Satisfactory Academic Progress Policy

-After each semester has ended, a student's SAP status will be calculated and posted on his/her Ozone account (from the Financial Info tab, click View Financial Aid Details link which is listed in the Financial Aid Summary section, and then click on the Satisfactory Academic Progress page).
+After each semester has ended, a student's SAP status will be calculated and posted on his/her Ozone account (from the Financial Info tab, click View Financial Aid Details link which is listed in the Financial Aid Summary section, and then click on the Satisfactory Academic Progress link).
 In addition, students who received federal aid in that semester will receive a notice from the Office of Financial Aid if they are not meeting the SAP requirements.

 Students will be considered to have an eligible SAP status if they:

 Students who receive a final grade of "A", "B","C","D" or "P/NP" for a course have successfully completed those credit hours.
 However, withdrawals from classes (including withdrawals and drops for nonpayment which occur after the financial aid freeze date, even if the class has not started), or a final grade of "F", "I", "WD", "AUDIT", "F/NC", "PR" or "NGR" are not considered satisfactory and are therefore counted as hours attempted but not as hours completed.
 Transfer hours accepted by Owens Community College are considered to have been both attempted and completed and will be used in calculating the remaining semesters of financial aid eligibility and the minimum hours to be completed.